cdpeters/dash-test-app/notes/data_project_workflows.md

 ### How to Use this Guide
 - This guide contains several workflow patterns for different aspects of a data projects.
+- All steps that require a terminal are completed using BASH unless otherwise noted.
-- It is assumed that the project was set up based on the instructions found in *[Data Project Creation/Installation Instructions](/data_project_installation_instructions.md)*:
+- It is assumed that the project was set up based on the instructions found in *[Data Project Creation/Installation Instructions](data_project_installation_instructions.md)*:
-	- There is a dev tools CLI (command line interface) script `tools.sh` located in the project's root directory.
+	- There is a dev tools CLI (command line interface) script `tools.py` located in the project's root directory.
-	- The directory structure of the project is of the following form (note that some directories might be missing if they're not needed for the given project):
+	- The directory structure of the project is of the following form (note that some directories might be missing if they're not needed for the given project)
 		<div align="center">
 			<img src="images/top_level_project_directory_tree_scaled.svg" />
 		</div>
-	- (Optionally) There is a directory called `src` that holds the files for a website that is set up with `tailwind` css.
+	- (Optionally) There is a directory called `src` that holds the files for a website that is set up with `tailwind` CSS.
 - The workflow patterns may be used multiple times depending on the project.
 - This guide is not meant to be read in its entirety, it is primarily a reference.
 To use, just skip around to the topics you need using the links found in the *Topics* section below.
 - **Activate the `conda` environment associated with the project**
-	- It is assumed that there is a Python environment associated with the project and that it is activated prior to using any of the workflow patterns in this guide unless otherwise specified.
+	> **It is assumed that there is a Python environment associated with the project and that it is activated prior to using any of the workflow patterns in this guide unless otherwise specified.**
 	- To activate:
 		```shell
 		conda activate <env_name>